The Benefits of Argan Oil: Longer Hair, Smoother Skin, Stronger Nails and Overall Good Health

 Cosmetically, argan oil, which is also spelled argonne or argon, is used on skin, hair and nails.
 When applied to the skin, argan oil aids dry skin, making the skin look smooth and supple without the typical greasiness of many oils.
 With its anti-inflammatory properties it improves eczema and psoriasis.
 Stretch marks and wrinkles are both reduced with consistent use of the oil.
 In addition, the oil regulates the skin's natural production of sebum, the oil produced by the sebaceous gland, aiding in preventing oily skin and clearing acne.
 The carotene in argan oil aids somewhat in protection against UV rays.

-There are also properties of argan oil that makes it a natural insect repellent used by the Moroccans for centuries.
-Applied topically, research has shown that one of the natural ingredients of the oil is camphor and camphor repels insects.
+There are also properties of argan oil that makes it a natural insect repellent that has been used by the Moroccans for centuries.
+Research has shown that one of the natural ingredients of the oil is camphor and camphor repels insects.

 The versatile oil can be used during massage and is reported to be especially helpful as a topical, anti-inflammatory during therapeutic massages for arthritis or sore muscles.